sharadcodes/sesame_csm_openai/README.md

 cd sesame_csm_openai
 ```

-2. Create a `.env` file with your Hugging Face token:
+2. Create a `.env` file in the /app folder with your Hugging Face token:
 ```
 HF_TOKEN=your_hugging_face_token_here
 ```